wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-defender-self-healing/includes/automated-self-healing.md

 The Action center brings together remediation actions across Defender for Endpoint and Defender for Office 365.
 It defines a common language for all remediation actions and provides a unified investigation experience where you can:

-- Approving pending remediation actions.
+- Approve pending remediation actions from the **Pending** tab.
-- Viewing an audit log of already approved remediation actions.
+- View an audit log of already approved remediation actions.
-- Reviewing completed remediation actions.

-If needed, you can review historical actions via the **History** tab, where you can see the state of each of the previous actions.
+The **History** tab is where you can see the state of previous actions.
 It also lets you see if the decision was made automatically or by you or a member of your security team.

 ## Actions available in Action center